SSpyR/Personal-WebSite/README.md

 Site is purely just HTML and CSS, may mess around with some JavaScript elements later on but it wasn't needed so far.

+Also have a `composer.json` and a `index.php` but don't be fooled, these files are simply to trick Heroku a bit to host the site using the Official PHP Buildpack

 # Site

 You can find the link to the hosted site here: <http://angel-lavoie.net>